velodrome-finance/contracts/PERMISSIONS.md

 - Can set voting status of a veNFT
     - `Voter.vote()`
     - `Voter.reset()`
-- Can deposit and withdraw balances from `BribeVotingReward` and `FeesVotingReward`
+- Can deposit and withdraw balances from `IncentiveVotingReward` and `FeesVotingReward`
     - `Voter.vote()`
     - `Voter.reset()`